 The three of them took turns driving depending on their mood.
 The Hiace-based camper van had plenty of horsepower and was easy to drive.

-After enjoying their first visit to Tomamu, the three head north to Asahikawa.
-Their base in Asahikawa is OMO7 Asahikawa by Hoshino Resorts.
+Having thoroughly enjoyed their first visit to Tomamu, the three headed north towards Asahikawa.
+Their base in Asahikawa was OMO7 Asahikawa by Hoshino Resorts.

-Like at Tomamu, they'll be staying in a camper van, but they'll also have breakfast and can relax in the lobby.
-They also have access to the famous Sauna Plateau.
-They also have a drying room where you can wax your skis and warm up wet or cold boots and skis.
+Like in Tomamu, they stayed in a campervan, but they could have breakfast and relax in the lobby.
+They also had access to the famous Sauna Plateau.
+The resort was equipped with facilities for waxing skis and a drying room to warm up wet or cold boots and skis.

 You can scroll